 Neck Injury Statistics

-- Almost 50% of all serious neck injuries in the U.S. occur because of automobile accidents and many of these involve low-speed collisions.
+- Almost 50% of all serious neck injuries in the U.S. occur in automobile accidents and many of these involve low-speed collisions.

-- About 1 in 10 neck injuries from car accidents results in long-term pain.
+- One in 10 neck injuries from car accidents results in long-term pain.

 - Children make up the most victims of neck injuries from car accidents.